seyhunak/twitter-bootstrap-rails/README.md

 ```

 ###I18n Internationalization Support
-The installer creates an english translation file for you and copies it to config/locales/en.bootstrap.yml
+The installer creates an English translation file for you and copies it to config/locales/en.bootstrap.yml

 NOTE: If you are using Devise in your project, you must have a devise locale file